 What other licences/registrations might I need to have in place?

-Depending on the type of business you are setting up, you may need to register and obtain licences from different authorities such as The Environmental Health Department (food and drink), Judicial Greffier(Alcohol licences), Child Care Registration etc. etc. Look on our Industry Pages for info on your specific Sector.
+Depending on the type of business you are setting up, you may need to register and obtain licences from different authorities.
+Visit Industry specific licences and regulations (gov.je) for more information

 Will I be liable to pay GST?

-For more information on your options for registering for GST go to GST guidance for your business
+For more information on your options for registering for GST go to Goods and Services Tax (GST) guidance for businesses.

 Should I register with the Jersey Office of the Information Commissioner?